 If you fail to respond within 30 days or you submit the wrong information then you will lose your lien rights.

 Many contractors confuse getting paid on a public construction project with a lien.
-In the state of Florida, you can’t file a lien against funds, nor can you file a lien on city, county, or state construction work.
+In the state of Florida, you cannot file a lien against funds, nor can you file a lien on city, county, or state construction work.

 The government has sovereign immunity.
 You cannot foreclose on the property.
 Instead of liening the project, you would put a claim against the bond.
 If public projects were secured by a lien then people would be able to foreclose and acquire ownership of government property.